foreach-across/across-entity-admin-modules/README.md

 Building only | `build-local.sh build`
 Building and watching | `build-local.sh build:watch` or `build-local.sh`
 Building in production mode | `build-local.sh build:prod`
+Running unit tests | `build-local.sh test`

+### End-to-end tests
+End-to-end tests are executed using Cypress on the test application.
+See the separate [e2e readme][] for more information.

 ### License
 Licensed under version 2.0 of the [Apache License][].